 5 ways to get your kids exercising

-Getting even a few minutes of “me time” can seem near impossible, especially if you are all stuck at home these days.
+Getting even a few minutes of “me time” can seem near impossible.
 However, with a few simple tips, you can get your kids moving and hit your fitness goals both at the same time.
 Here are 5 ways to get your bodies moving:

 2. Explore different physical activities.
 Expose your kids to lots of different activities together, like biking, swimming, soccer, tennis and basketball.
 “Data supports introducing young children to a variety of different sports instead of specializing too young,” Dr. Hamilton said.
 “Think of it as family exploration.”
+Ask your children what sports or actvities interest them.
+Sign up for a class to allow them to explore that interest.
 Your child might find a sport or activity they enjoy.
 The more they enjoy it, the more likely they’ll continue with it.

 3. Have a dance party.
 Whether dancing with baby in your arms or carrier or shaking your groove thing with your toddler and older children, crank up the tunes and start moving.
 You can let your kids pick the music or use your own.
 Or look up a kid-friendly dance party on YouTube that has age-appropriate dance moves to follow.